 Crowdfunding is the success behind many businesses today.
 It allows you to reach out to like minds.
 Through crowdfunding, you find out who are your potential clients, customers and investors are.

-It introduces your business or product to people and opens it up to scrutiny, which in turn helps you see ways where you can improve on your product or services.
+It introduces your business or product to people and opens it up to scrutiny, which helps you see ways where you can improve on your product or services.

 Despite the diverse ways of raising capital, traditional ways of fundraising can not be disregarded.
 It still proves vital for small businesses.